Dre Campbell Farm

 Identification

-As with any insects, the minute pirate bug (flower bug) may be difficult to spot until a large number appear.
-You may also confuse them with harmful garden pests.
+As with any insect, the minute pirate bug (flower bug) may be difficult to spot until a large number appear.
+You may also confuse it with harmful garden pests.

 These tiny true bugs are characterized by bulging eyes and rather flattened oblong bodies.
 Adults have brownish wings.

-There are also 2 main species – orius insidiosus (flower bugs) and Anthocoris.
+There are also two main species: Orius insidiosus (flower bugs) and Anthocoris.

-Nymphs are wingless, usually orange or yellow, developing to brown and pear-shaped.
+Nymphs are wingless, usually orange or yellow, and develop into brown, pear-shaped forms.

-Eggs have a flattened appearance and are white and clear making them difficult to spot and identify.
-However, checking under the leaves of plants the species favor should help find and conserve them.
+Eggs are flattened, white, and clear, making them difficult to spot and identify.
+However, checking under the leaves of plants favored by the species should help find and conserve them.

 Benefits of Minute Pirate Bugs